 - The email address and phone number of a guest is never shown on a self-signup page.

 - A login by a guest will fail with a "Logins-not-allowed" message.

-Operationally, it simply means that a sponsor can be signed up for
+on behalf of others.
+That is, a sponsor can be signed up for

 overlapping schedule items or multiple times for the same item.